 - Recognizes that, while the long-term goals of a social innovation might be well defined, the path to achieving those goals may be much less clear

-In the context of Indigenous communities, ‘social innovation’ may often take the form of looking back to old traditions and rediscovering how those teachings show Indigenous communities the way forward.
-The Waterloo Institute for Social Innovation and Resilience offers this ‘working definition’: indigenous innovations are a unique type of social innovation continually informed by the application of indigenous knowledge to promote the resurgence of indigenous knowledge and practices, as guided by the wisdom of the ancestors.
+In the context of Indigenous communities, "social innovation" may often take the form of looking back to old traditions and rediscovering how those teachings show Indigenous communities the way forward.

 What is the amount of a SIP grant?